maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 Using the base styles from [Chapter 3][] these typographic elements are predefined and available to you through the [_define.sass][] sass partial – reserved for defining global stylesheet variables.

 NOTE: Our font definitions begin with variables set to different font stacks.
-Variables can also be set to other variables, and in our case to the $base-font-family variable, the key to our application fonts, references the different font stack variables, which in turn is referenced by our `<body>` tags font-family property and will propagate throughout the entire application by virtue of the CSS we have written and the concept of CSS inheritance.
+In Sass variables can also be set to other variables.
+In our case to the `$base-font-family` variable, the key to our application fonts, references one of the different font stack variables and is in turn is referenced by our `<body>` tags `font-family` property and will propagate throughout the entire application by virtue of the CSS we have written and the concept of CSS inheritance.

 ### Font Family